Classic Japan Autumn Tour

 For our final day in Kyoto we have have an early start with a visit to Tofukuji temple, one of Japan’s most famous autumn colour locations.

-Next is our tour's special highlight – a walking tour of Gion guided by a Kyoto guide, with a special private lunch accompanied by a maiko (apprentice geisha), there to serve and talk with us!
-Learn more about the world of geisha while enjoying Kyoto cuisine.
+Next is our tour's special highlight – a walking tour of Gion guided by a Kyoto guide, with a special lunch followed by a photography session with a maiko (apprentice geisha), there to serve and talk with us!
+Learn more about the world of geisha while taking photos in a traditional Kyoto teahouse.
 This is a truly exclusive gathering, it’s just our tour group, our guide/interpreter, and the geisha.
 And yes, you will have the chance to take photos with the geisha!

 The late afternoon is free time before we make our way to Osaka.